mediateeee/action_MindTheGapps_for_ATV/README.md

 ### (Android TV only) GApps Variants (copied from LineageOS.org)

-Android TV MindTheGapps packages have two variants full and minimal:
+Android TV MindTheGapps packages have two variants **full** and **minimal**:

-`full` includes the Google Android TV (note, not Google TV) launcher and recommendations applications.
+- `full` includes the Google Android TV (note, not Google TV) launcher and recommendations applications.

-`minimal` does not replace the included launcher or recommendations*, by default LineageOS ATV builds utilize an Android 10 era non-GMS launcher.*
+- `minimal` does not replace the included launcher or recommendations, by default LineageOS ATV builds utilize an Android 10 era non-GMS launcher.

-Note: All shipping devices fit either of these packages, they only exist to provide users the option of opt-ing out of Google's launcher/recommendations.
+> **Note:** All shipping devices fit either of these packages, they only exist to provide users the option of opting out of Google’s launcher/recommendations.

 ## How to build